Esri/arcgis-pro-sdk-community-samples/Framework/DragAndDrop/DragAndDrop (C#).md

 1. Click Start button to open ArcGIS Pro.
 1. In ArcGIS Pro create a new project using the Map template.
 1. ArcGIS Pro displays a map view.
+### Drag and drog from Catalog or the file system

-1. From the Add-in tab opend the -Drag and Drop Dockpane-
+1. From the Add-in tab click the Drag and Drop button
 ![UI](Screenshots/Screen1.png)

 1. Use the Windows file explorer to navigate to a Geodatabase folder, for example -C:\Data\SDK\SDK.gdb-, then drag & drop the folder into the dropzone in the Drag & Drop dockpane.